 How to Reset a Breaker

 All breakers are the same in that you have to turn them off before you turn them on again.
-To do this, simply flip the tripped breaker's toggle toward the outside of the panel, to the OFF position.
+To do this, flip the tripped breaker's toggle toward the outside of the panel, to the OFF position.
 Then, flip it back toward the center of the panel, to the ON position.
 If the breaker trips again right away, do not try to reset it again.
-There's is clearly a problem with the circuit.
-Turn the breaker to the OFF position and investigate the problem and/or call an electrician.
+There's clearly a problem with the circuit.
+Turn the breaker to the OFF position and investigate the problem and possibly call an electrician.
 If the breaker stays on and all appears to be normal, it's still a good idea to determine what tripped the breaker in the first place.
 Always close the panel door before leaving the area.

 Investigating a Tripped Breaker